Yellow Pages Trophy for Formula Atlantic

 - March 712M (Chris Meek): New to Wilson Fittipaldi in May 1971, replacing the Lotus 69 with which he had started the European F2 season.
 Raced by Fittipaldi for the rest of the season as part of Team Bardahl.
 Retained for one F2 race in early 1972, then sold to Tate of Leeds (Racing) and converted to Formula Atlantic for Chris Meek to race in the British championship.
 Loaned to Sonny Rajah for the Brands Hatch Boxing Day race.
 Retained by Tate of Leeds for Malcolm Wayne in early 1973, then sold to visiting American Allen Karlberg (Seattle, WA) who took it back to the US.
 Entered by Karlberg for Monique Proulx at Watkins Glen in October 1974, by which time it had Falconer bodywork, and also taken to Trinidad for Formula Caribbean events where it was sold.
 By 1978 it was owned by David Kerr but it was "totally destroyed" in a towing incident at the "Love Bird International" meeting at Vernamfield Motorsport Park, Jamaica, in December 1978.

-- Lotus 69 [71/69.1] (Bernard Hunter): Number given in Lotus build record for the car sold to Chris Oates, for Atlantic races in 1971 (an unusual number since it does not include a formula code, and this is not the same car as 71/69.1.FB which was sold in North America).
-The car of Bernard Hunter in libre and occasional Atlantic races in 1972 is described as 'ex Oates'.
-Subsequently used in libre races by John Barr.
+- Lotus 69 [71/69.1] (Bernard Hunter): Number given in Lotus build record for the car sold to Chris Oates (Kimberley, Notts) for 1971 (an unusual number since it does not include a formula code, and this is not the same car as 71/69.1.FB which was sold in North America).
+Entered by Alida Else Racing Team for Oates in Formula Atlantic and libre racing in 1971.
+To Bernard Hunter (Edinburgh, Scotland) for libre and sprints in Scotland in 1972.
+To John Barr (Edinburgh, Scotland) and used in libre, sprints and hillclimbs in 1973 and 1974.
+To Bob Rollo (Prestonpans, Scotland) for libre racing in 1975 and 1976.

 - Lotus 69 [71/69.10.FB] (Ian Mawby): Built for stock with red bodywork according to the Lotus built record, but still unsold at the end of 1971.
 Not one of the cars advertised by Lotus Cars Ltd after the closure of Lotus Components so this must be the car raced by Ian Mawby (Cambridge) in Formula Atlantic and formule libre in 1972.
 Wrecked in Mawby's crash at Brands Hatch in November 1972 and Mawby bought the ex-Reine Wisell sister car to replace it.